How to Stop Missing Client Calls in TherapyNotes: A Therapist’s Guide (2026)

 Each new therapy client represents $1,800 to $3,000+ in immediate revenue (12 to 20 sessions) and $3,000+ annually with ongoing treatment (Source: IBISWorld, 2025).
 Every missed first-time caller is a lost therapeutic relationship worth thousands.

-What TherapyNotes Does — and Does Not Do — for Phone Calls
+What TherapyNotes Does. and doesn’t Do. for Phone Calls

 TherapyNotes excels at: